pvcraven/web-development-class/source/04_css/04_bootstrap/bootstrap.rst

 There are many libraries like Bootstrap available.
 We can't cover them all.
 But we can use Bootstrap to give you the idea of what these libraries can do.

-The Bootstrap website is great, except I think we can make the "first web page" even easier to understand.
+The Bootstrap website is great.
+For our purposes, here's an example document to get started with.

 Our first page will have a simple menu, and some text: